 Dixon is a tiny city located in the state of Kentucky.
 With a population of 911 people and just one neighborhood, Dixon is the 263rd largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Dixon is generally considered to be a blue-collar town.
-51.47% of the Dixon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Dixon is a blue-collar town, with 51.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dixon is a city of construction workers and builders, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Dixon who work in office and administrative support (8.85%), food service (6.17%), and personal care services (4.56%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Dixon has relatively fewer families with younger children, and/or college students.
 Combined, this makes Dixon a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Dixon have a very low rate of college education: just 6.11% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Dixon has a very low overall level of education: only 6.11% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Dixon in 2022 was $19,886, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $79,544 for a family of four.
 However, Dixon contains both very wealthy and poor people as well.